enactproject/ENACT-Business-Models/BusinessModels/TestAndSimulation.md

     </td>
     <td rowspan="1">
       <ul>
-        <li> 1 proposal for research project with industry are accepted</li>
+        <li> One proposal for a research project with industry is accepted</li>
         <li>
           Code delivered on a public repository (e.g., github, gitlab) together with documentation and tutorials.
         </li>